revanthstrakz/rahulpnath/content/drafts/azure_webjobs_dotnet_core_build_depoy.markdown

 ---
-title: 'Azure Web Jobs DevOps'
+title: 'How To Continuosly Deploy Your Azure Web Jobs'
 tags:
   - DevOps
   - Azure